 Leaping out of her comfort zone to put a dream into action, one year later she returned and purchased this home, began restoration works, and secured permission to run her home as a guesthouse.
 Though many challenges, the end result is Dar Zerhoune, a home away from home for travellers looking to get off the beaten path and experience what Rose loves about the village.
 Rose is the first female foreigner to buy a house in Moulay Idriss, in fact, it was only in 2005 that foreigners were permitted to spend the night in this holy city.
 Dar Zerhoune is also the only guesthouse in Moulay Idriss that is female owned and is run by local moroccan women from Moulay Idriss.
 English, french and arabic is spoken by all staff and they are happy to engage with guests which provides a unique experience to learn about the lives of Moroccan women.

-Rose, Hajiba, Fatimazohra and the team will be happy to greet and take care of you during your stay at Dar Zerhoune in Moulay Idriss.
+Rose and her local team of Hajiba, Faiza, Fadwa and Nadia will be happy to greet and take care of you during your stay at Dar Zerhoune in Moulay Idriss.
 They’ll share tips on what to see and do, things that only locals know.
 And when it’s time to leave, don’t be surprised if you find yourself leaving with new friends.
 Dar Zerhoune is a friendly kind of place!

 Rose continues to spend significant amounts of time in Moulay Idriss where she lives like a local, enjoying the café culture, swimming in the roman baths, heading off to the hammam, baking in the community oven, biking to Volubilis and meeting with friendly neighbours.
 After all, Rose is truly mad about Moulay.